theoschiff/cs-552-modern-nlp/Exercises/tutorials.md

 ### 2. Git LFS Usage
-1. Go to your repository's root and link git lfs:
+1. Go to your repository's root and link Git LFS:
     ```shell
     cd your-repository-path
     git lfs install
     ```

 2. Create a `.gitattributes` file by tracking certain files or folders.
-Make sure not to track everything but only the necessary checkpoints (e.g., the best-performing ones).
-The following commands will automatically create and append to a `.gitattributes` file:
+Ensure not to track everything but only the necessary checkpoints (e.g., the best-performing ones).
+Remember that this is a generic tutorial rather than a specific solution for a specific assignment.
+For example, the following commands will automatically create and append to a `.gitattributes` file:
     ```shell
-    # an example to track all large files in the "models" folder
-    # second line tracks the directory content recursively
+    # an example to track all large files in the "models" folder, `**` tracks the directory content recursively
-    git lfs track "models/"
     git lfs track "models/**"
     ```